 Otherwise, long walks in the Soignies forest, or in one of the parks in Brussels is our favourite way of passing time.

-For older kids, there’s the Poseidon Sports complex, which has a skating ring that keeps them occupied if they still have the energy after swimming.
+For older kids, there’s the Poseidon Sports complex, which has a skating rink that keeps them occupied if they still have the energy after swimming.
 [Children’s swimming classes are available here from ages 3+]

 Sandra Amorim – Writes about ‘the Adventure of having children in Brussels’ at BXL Sprout, a fantastic resource for parents in Brussels.
 She’s Mom to two boys, 3 years and 8 months.

 Technopolis – Technologielaan, 2800 Mechelen – Just a 20min drive from Brussels, Technopolis is a truly hands-on science centre which caters to just about all age groups.
-Inside the big complex you can find The Children’s Science Centre (TCSC), for ages 4-8 – but don’t let this put you off if you have younger children; my 3yo son loves this place.
+Inside the big complex, you can find The Children’s Science Centre (TCSC), for ages 4-8 – but don’t let this put you off if you have younger children; my 3yo son loves this place.
 Inside TCSC you find an entire town, with a working crane to build a house, an ambulance with working sirens, vegetable patch, pizzeria, garage and a bank where you can even print your own money with your picture on the bills!
 This area is closed to visitors without small children and the button to open the doors from the inside is out of children’s reach, so they are in a safe, age-appropriate area where they can wander freely without the fear of getting lost.
-Within the area there is also a child-friendly restroom with changing table.
+Within the area, there is also a child-friendly restroom with a changing table.
 Don’t forget to have a look at the rest of the centre.
 Both my 3yo and 8mo love the water elephant near the cafeteria!

 Not sure what to do with older kids, in Brussels?
 Back in 2011, we had a great guest post from Brussels expat Janice, on 5 Teen-Friendly Activities In and Around Brussels.